gildor/kotlin-coroutines-okhttp/README.md

-# Kotlin coroutines await extesnion for OkHttp
+# Kotlin coroutines await extension for OkHttp

 This is small library that provides await() extension for okhttp3.Call